Ramblings on the freeness of affine hypersurfaces: On the freeness of affine hypersurfaces

-Note that the case $d_1=0$ occurs if and only if $C$ is a union of lines through a point, a situation which is not of interest in the sequel, hence we assume from now on $d_1 \geq 1$.
-We call these degrees $(d_1,d_2)$ the {\it exponents} of the curve $C$ and recall that $d_1+d_2=d-1. $ In particular, one has
+Note that the case $d_1=0$ occurs if and only if $D$ is a cone over a hypersurface in $\PP^{n-1}$, a situation which is not of interest in the sequel, hence we assume from now on $d_1 \geq 1$.
+We call these degrees $(d_1,\ldots,d_n)$ the {\it exponents} of the free hypersurface $D$ and assume that $d_1 \leq \ldots \leq d_n$.
+Moreover, we recall that